Image

 Last Updated: May 5, 2026

 Dallas County, MO manslaughter defense lawyer.
-Facing a manslaughter charge in Dallas County, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
-Your freedom, your future, and your reputation are all on the line.
-At Combs Waterkotte, our Dallas County, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.
+Being charged with manslaughter in Dallas County, MO is not just another criminal case, it’s a life-altering situation.
+Your freedom, your future, and your reputation are all at stake.
+At Combs Waterkotte, our Dallas County, MO manslaughter defense attorneys act quickly to protect your rights, challenge the evidence, and build a defense strategy designed to secure the best possible outcome.

 You need a strong, experienced manslaughter defense attorney in Dallas County, MO in your corner right away.
 Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
 With 80+ years of combined experience and over 10,000 cases successfully handled in Dallas County and across Missouri, we know how to fight, and win, cases like yours.